bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Misty
+- Overcast
-- 94% humidity
+- 93% humidity
-- 6 mph wind
+- 5 mph wind
-- 89% cloud cover
+- 90% cloud cover
 - 24 AQI 🟩
-- 0.89 inches of rain in the past 24 hours
+- 0.9 inches of rain in the past 24 hours
-- 0.32 inches of rain expected in the next 48 hours
+- 0.31 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>